 I'll be reviving a beloved Iowa New Play Festival role in New York this Sunday in a reading of Faculty Portrait by Sean David DeMers.
 Very happy to be starting 2018 off with a taste of home, before a whole lot of crazy, weird, terrifying, exciting, new!

 The updates on my website have been sparse, SORRY!
 But that's because I've been working on my upcoming short: Dolly Loves Daddy.

 The film follows Dolly, a young woman who picks up a man at a train station who may or may not be her father.

 This idea has been my attempt at exploring the Manic Pixie Dream Girl troupe, Daddy Issues, retelling Lolita through the female perspective, and as always- dismantling the male gaze and postulating the girl gaze.

 I teamed up with my collaborator Michael Tisdale on this project and we crowdfunded, shot, and edited the whole movie in just over one month.
 We are currently in post-production and sending drafts out to festivals.

 Iowa New Play Festival

-For my final collegiate production at Uiowa, I got to play a modern queer and quite ~*extra*~ retelling of Ibsen's Helida in this retelling of Lady From the Sea.
+For my final collegiate production at Uiowa, I got to play a modern queer and who I will lovingly refer to as ~*extra*~ in this retelling of Ibsen's Helida in Lady From the Sea.

 Aurora Fra Bergen or Ibsanity - By Nina Morrison - Iowa New Play Festival, 2017